 - Croissants

-Margarine is made by industrial processing of mostly vegetable fats and oils, but animal fats can be also used.
-Its raw material is most often sunflower, soybean, or corn oil.
+On the other hand, margarine is created through industrial processing primarily using vegetable fats and oils, although animal fats can also be used.
+The main raw materials for margarine are typically sunflower, soybean, or corn oil.

 Butter

-Butter contains a minimum of 80% milkfat, making it an excellent source of energy for the human body.
-Butter naturally contains vitamins A, D, E, and K, which are essential for our body.
-It also contains other useful substances such as lecithin, selenium, and lauric acid.
+In terms of composition, butter contains a minimum of 80% milkfat, making it a rich source of energy.
+It naturally contains essential vitamins like A, D, E, and K, which are beneficial for our bodies.
+Additionally, butter includes other valuable substances such as lecithin, selenium, and lauric acid.
+One of the remarkable qualities of butter is its stability at high temperatures, making it suitable for both baking and cooking purposes.

 Margarine

-Margarine was invented by French chemist Hippolyte Mége-Mouriés in the 1860s as a substitute for butter.
-The aim was to make a product that is spreadable, easy to transport, and cheaper than animal fats.
-It was a part of the military supply of the Napoleonic army.
+Let’s dive into the story of margarine.
+It was invented by French chemist Hippolyte Mége-Mouriés in the 1860s as a substitute for butter.
+The goal was to create a spreadable, easily transportable, and more affordable alternative to animal fats.
+Margarine initially served as part of the military supply for the Napoleonic army.

-Plant-based margarine was developed in the early 20th century as a cheaper alternative to butter.
-At the time margarine was developed, experts thought that a product made from vegetable oils was healthier than butter of animal origin.
-Margarine can be produced by hydrogenation or by making a water-in-oil emulsion.
+As time went on, plant-based margarine emerged in the early 20th century as a cost-effective alternative to butter.
+During its development, experts believed that a product made from vegetable oils was healthier than animal-derived butter.

-Although some kinds of margarine contain vitamins, they are added afterward during production.
-These vitamins are not as valuable as the natural vitamins found in food.
+While certain kinds of margarine may contain added vitamins, it’s important to note that these vitamins are not as valuable as the natural vitamins found in food.

 Final thoughts

-Based on the information gathered in my blog post, you can decide if you prefer to use butter or margarine to make pies, cookies, or cakes.
-If you find this information interesting or useful, be sure to share my post with your friends.
+Based on the information provided in my blog post, you can make an informed decision on whether to use butter or margarine in your pie, cookie, or cake recipes.
+If you find this information interesting or useful, feel free to share my post with your friends.